-Ay, it's ya boi, Miles, also known as Miles Hacker, also known as Hacker, also known as Owen, also known as Johnny, also known as the Orkyborkyman, also known as Weirdo, also known as Pajolyjasker.
+Ay, it's ya boi, Miles, also known as Miles Hacker, also known as Hacker, also known as Aaron, also known as Owen, also known as Johnny, and also known as the Orkyborkyman.
 I go by many names, but most simply call me Miles.
 I was born in Oakland, California in 2002, and moved to El Cerrito, California, when I was 9 months old.
 Here's a photo of me with camera shutters instead of eyes.

 As you can tell, I like photography.
 But above all else, I love two things: geography, and cracking a cold one with the boys.
-Just kidding about that second one, I'm underage.
-But I really do love geography.
-I spend much of my free time studying it.
-I'm not good at a lot of things, but I can name you every UN country, it's capital, draw its flag, point to it on a map, and tell you a bunch of random stuff about it.
-My knowledge is slightly Western-centric, but not as much so as most American geographers.
+More important is the former.
+I really love geography.
 If I know you, I apologize for my boring geography rants that I frequently engage in.
 I like foreign languages too, but I'm only fluent in English.
 I studied Spanish in elementary and middle school, but I'm very rusty now.
 I'm currently learning French in high school, and my French skill is coming together pretty nicely.
 I'm also learning Norwegian on the side, but at a much slower rate than French.
 I can only speak Norwegian on a basic level.
 The nice thing about Scandinavian languages is that if you know one, you know some of all of them.
 I haven't studied Swedish or Danish before, but I can understand some of each just from learning Norwegian.
-I chose to learn Norwegian because on the language-picking screen on Duolingo, the graphic for Norwegian was the coolest.
-So it was pretty random; it's a great language though.
+I chose to learn Norwegian because on the language-picking screen on Duolingo, the graphic for Norwegian had swords on it, which is pretty neat I would say.
+It's a great language though.
 Unlike Romance languages, conjugation is very straight forward.
 Norwegian also has a lot of vocabulary in common with English.

 By the way, I'm a guy with long hair.
 I don't really know why I have it, but it's not too much trouble, and I can turn it into a beard.